aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 a "no rule to make target" error if the `.mod` or `.smod` files are missing.
 This rule and these dependencies ensure that if an anchor file is up to date, then so are all the `.mod` and `.smod` files generated by the corresponding source file.
+Therefore, a target that has any of these `.mod` or `.smod` files as dependencies can be satisfied as well by listing the associated anchor file as prerequisite.
+This is far simpler in practice because the only information we need to build these rules is which files compile first, instead of the particular `.mod` and `.smod` files that we need from them.

-Since an up-to-date anchor file implies that all the `.mod` and `.smod` files for the same source are current, we can replace our old dependency rules in terms of `.mod` and `.smod` files with references to the anchor files, which is far simpler in practice because the only information we need to build these rules is which files compile first, instead of the particular `.mod` and `.smod` files that we need from them.
 In our example, the dependency rules are transformed into:
 ~~~ make
 main.anc: one.anc
 one@proc.anc: two.anc